Pina Menichelli: Start of film career

-After her return to Italy in 1912, Menichelli acted in around thirty-five films made by Cines of Rome in 1913–1915.
+After her return to Italy in 1912, Menichelli acted in around thirty-five films made by Cines of Rome from 1913–1915.
 Menichelli initially had parts in action-adventure films (Le mani ignote, Zuma and Il banchiere), before gaining supporting roles in several films based around famous actresses, such as Hesperia (Olga Mambelli), Soava Gallone and Gianna Terribili-Gonzales.
 Menichelli received positive reviews for her performances in In Contrasto (1913), Il siero del dottor Kean (1913) and La barca nuziale (1913).
 Menichelli played Cleopatra in Cajus Julius Caesar (1914), but all her scenes were cut from the final film.

 In the Napoleonic war epic Scuola d'eroi (1914), Menichelli had a cameo as a drummer girl.
 Legend has it that her performance struck Giovanni Pastrone, the director of Cabiria, who cut a frame from the film reel and ordered that the unknown actress be brought to Itala Films of Turin.
 However, reviews of her last films at Cines suggest that Menichelli was well on her way to film stardom before her move to Itala Films.
 Menichelli had graduated to starring roles in feature films, and her performances were generally positively reviewed, earning her favourable comparisons with Lyda Borelli and Francesca Bertini, the two most famous Italian film actresses of the time.
 One reviewer noted Menichelli's, "uncommon talent," in Alla Deriva (1915).
 Commenting on La casa di nessuno (1915), another reviewer remarked, "The public like Menichelli, and that's enough.
 I could say that I like her too."